-T. Confidentiality - Release/Use of Materials
+S. Confidentiality - Release/Use of Materials

-The following documents and/or evidence related to the response and resolution process must remain confidential, in that they may not be disclosed outside of the proceedings, except as may be required by law and/or authorized by the Center: the Notice of Decision; the Investigation Report and any documents and/or evidence attached thereto, including interview statements of a Claimant, Respondent, or other witnesses; any audio recordings or transcripts of those recordings created as part of the investigative process; all documents and/or evidence submitted to or prepared by the arbitrator, including any hearing transcripts.
+The Center's decisions, investigation reports, and other work product are confidential under 36 USC § 220541(f)(4)(C).
+The following documents or evidence related to the response and resolution process must remain confidential, in that they may not be disclosed outside of the proceedings, except as may be required by law or authorized by the Center: the Notice of Decision; the Investigation Report and any documents or evidence attached thereto, including interview statements of a Claimant, Respondent, or other witnesses; any audio recordings or transcripts of those recordings created as part of the investigative process; all documents or evidence submitted to or prepared by the arbitrator, including any hearing transcripts.
 Violation of this provision, including by an advisor for an involved party, may constitute an Abuse of Process.

-While the physical documentation must remain confidential, the relevant NGB or its affiliates may disclose the outcome of the matter, including the Summary of Decision, to those parties or organizations with a need to know so that the outcome can be properly effectuated and/or understood.
+While the physical documentation must remain

+confidential, the relevant NGB or the USOPC, or its affiliates may disclose the outcome of the matter, including the Summary of Decision, to those parties or organizations with a need to know so that the outcome can be properly effectuated or understood.

 Additionally, subject to the Abuse of Process provision (including the prohibition on identifying a Claimant), the Center does not impose any restrictions on a Claimant's or Respondent's ability to discuss the incident, their participation in the Center's process, or the outcome of that process.

-If a Claimant or Respondent intentionally misrepresents the process, the underlying facts, or the outcome of a matter, the Center reserves the right to publicly correct the record.
+If any person or entity misrepresents the process, the underlying facts, or the outcome of a matter, the Center reserves the right to publicly correct the record.